EuroProofNet/europroofnet.github.io/_pages/WG2/Symposium/meeting.md

 complex network analysis and community detection tractable, robust, and verifiable—a goal firmly aligned with the core mission of computational science.

++ Roussanka Loukanova (Bulgarian Academy of Sciences), Logging Information by Moschovakis Type-Theory of Algorithms

+Abstract: Presenting Moschovakis Type-Theory of Recursion and Algorithms for logging information during algorithmic calculations, by its recursion or iteration assignments in memory locations.

 <!--